 4. How do you go about transporting goods using different modes of transport?

 Due to differences in terrain, it’s possible to use different modes of transport to convey goods from one place to another.
-However, the mode of transport used at the different stages of transit should always be detailed in the e-way bill detailing the vehicle number and the transporter in charge.
+However, the e-way bill must always specify the mode of transport used at each stage of transit, along with the vehicle number and the responsible transporter.

 5. Who is required to update the vehicle number on the e-way bill?

-The transporter assigned to convey goods is the one tasked with updating the vehicle number on the e-way bill.
+The transporter must update the vehicle number on the e-way bill before proceeding with the shipment.
 On the other hand, the e-way bill will only be valid with the vehicle number and the transporter ID.

 6. What is the Validity of an e-way Bill?